 "The human brain does not discriminate between the hands and the tongue.
 People discriminate, but not our biological human brain." -- Dr. Laura-Ann Petitto (Gallaudet Today, Spring 2012, p.
 17)

-Aphasia: If Wernicke's area in the left brain were damaged or injured in an accident (receptive aphasia), both signer and vocal speaker alike would have a difficult time comprehending a language, but would have no problem with language production.
+If Wernicke's area in the left brain were damaged or injured in an accident (receptive aphasia), a signer and a speaker alike would have a difficult time comprehending a language, but would have no problem with language production.

-On the other hand, if Broca's area in the left brain were damaged (expressive aphasia), both signer and speaker similarly would struggle with production, but they could understand words/signs normally.
+On the other hand, if Broca's area in the left brain were damaged (expressive aphasia), both signer and speaker alike would struggle with production, but they could understand words/signs normally.

 "The brain is organized for language, not for speech." -- Karen Emmorey.